 Carbon footprints represent one of the most politicized fields of science, where there is much at stake due to a considerable degree of uncertainty within the system itself (Constantino and Weber 2021).
 There have been more case studies of carbon footprinting of farming systems and food in the last few years.

-In Liu et al.'s (2023) study on the carbon footprint of large yellow croaker using life cycle assessments of two mariculture models (DWWWRC and TPC) (Deep water wind wave-resistant cage and traditional plate cage), it is evident that the total amount of carbon emissions in relation to producing 1,000 kg of large yellow croaker would be about 1.055 × 10⁴ kg CO₂-eq.t-1 and 7.55 × 10⁴ kg CO₂-eq. t-1, and that diesel use would contribute 94.31% and 88.03% to the total carbon footprint of DWWWRC and TPC respectively.
-In addition, according to Ziegler et al. (2021), feed contributes to 85% of the total carbon footprint during salmon production process in a small-scale Rainbow Trout cage farm located in the inland waters of Turkey.
-In the same study conducted in Turkey, the sources of carbon emissions under general management for this small-scale farm included diesel, labor, oxygen, antibiotics, and vitamins.
-Of these factors, diesel contributed 78.49%, while labor contributed 19.36% to the carbon footprint of general management in the production process.
-Oxygen, antibiotics, and vitamins contributed 1.66%, 0.25%, and 0.24%, respectively.
-In his study of Hagos (2012), it emerged that a cage farm raising cobia had the highest carbon footprint with 8 kg CO₂e per kilogram of fish produced.
-According to Crippa et al. (2021), the GWP value in non-ruminant animals such as fish was 3.49 kg CO2eq/kg BFM (Bone Free Meat).
-As per FAO (2013), the ratio of BFM to fish is 1:0.625.
+In Liu et al.'s (2023) study on the carbon footprint of large yellow croaker using life cycle assessments of two mariculture models deep water wind wave-resistant cage (DWWWRC) and traditional plate cage (TPC) ( and ).
+The total amount of carbon emissions in relation to producing 1,000 kg of large yellow croaker were estimated at 1.055 × 10⁴ kg CO₂-eq.t-1 for DWWWRC and 7.55 × 10⁴ kg CO₂-eq. t-1 TPC.
+Thediesel contributed 94.31% and 88.03% to the total emissisions in DWWWRC and TPC,respectively.
+In addition, according to Ziegler et al. (2021), feed contributes to 85% of the total carbon footprint during salmon production process.
+In a small-scale Rainbow Trout cage farm in inland Turkey, major emission sources included diesel, labor, oxygen, antibiotics, and vitamins.
+Of these factors, diesel contributed 78.49% of emissions under general management, followed by labor 19.36%, while other inputs such as oxygen (1.66%), antibiotics (0.25%), and vitamins (0.24%) had relatively lower contributions. .
+In his study of Hagos (2012), it was foundthat a cage farm raising cobia had the highest carbon footprint with 8 kg CO₂e per kilogram of fish produced.
+According to Crippa et al. (2021), the GWP for valuenon-ruminant animals such as fish was 3.49 kg CO2eq/kg BFM (Bone Free Meat).
+According to FAO (2013), the ratio of BFM to fish is 1:0.625.
 As far as non-ruminant meats go, they have the values of pork (5.77 kg CO2-eq/kg BFM) and chicken (3.65 kg CO2-eq/kg BFM) in that order.
 According to Ritchie et al. (2023), there are varied values of global warming potential (GWP) for fish in various species like Mackerel (2.00 kg CO2eq/kg BFM), Tuna (2.60 kg CO2eq/kg BFM), Haddock (3.37 kg CO2eq/kg BFM), Sea bass (3.55 kg CO2eq/kg BFM), Pomfret (6.63 kg CO2eq/kg BFM) and salmon (3.76 kg CO2eq/kg BFM).
-This is in line with Boyd's (2013) report that the CF for each kilogram of meat from fish ranged from 2 to 7 kg CO₂e.
-As pointed out by Halpern et al. (2022), large disparities in results across various species of fishes could be attributed to differences in aspects such as the species being farmed, methods adopted in managing the fish farms, farming versus harvesting the fish from the ocean, as well as the way economic allocation is done for those species of fish which are considered high-value.
+This is in line with Boyd's (2013) report, which found that the CF for each kilogram of fish meat ranged from 2 to 7 kg CO₂e.
+As pointed out by Halpern et al. (2022), large disparities in results across various species of fish could be attributed to differences in aspects such as the species being farmed, methods adopted in managing the fish farms, farming versus harvesting the fish from the ocean, as well as the way economic allocation is done for those species of fish which are considered high-value.
 Species harvested from the ocean using trawling and longline fishing vessels generally display high carbon footprint values, owing to high levels of fuel consumption relative to fishing vessels on the coasts (Iribarren et al. 2010; Iribarren et al. 2010a; Vázquez-Rowe et al. 2010b; Vázquez-Rowe et al. 2012).
 Shellfish like prawns, shrimps, and lobsters are also characterized by wide variations in GWP values, with lobster displaying the highest median value of 27.80 kg CO2-eq/kg BFM.

 6. Constraints of the analysis